Lemon Cake is such a classic and easy dessert. Even super chocolate lovers will think this cake is incredible!

 I’ve been making this cake for over ten years and it’s always a crowd pleaser.
 I’ve tweaked it over the years to make it a little more dense and rich.

 I bake it in a bunt pan for two reasons.
 It makes for a great presentation, but also is super easy to cut and serve.
+Some might shy away from using a bunt pan.
+Below, you will find some helpful tips on how to remove a cake from a bunt pan with ease.

 How To Grease And Flour A Bunt Pan